 The PhD in English with concentration in creative writing consists of 60 hours, 9 to 15 in workshop and 15 to 20 dissertation hours.
 The remaining 25-36 hours consist of other appropriate departmental course offerings.
 PhD students may take one of their two comprehensive exams in Practical Poetics, Fictional Rhetoric, or Theory and Practice of Creative Nonfiction—areas specifically designed for creative writers.
 Their dissertation project is also creative, usually a collection of poetry, short stories, novel, or essays with a critical introduction.

 Sarah Beth Childers has an MFA from West Virginia University.
 Her memoir-in-essays, Shake Terribly the Earth: Stories from an Appalachian Family, was published by Ohio University Press in 2013.
-Her literary journal publications include pieces in Brevity, Wigleaf: (Very) Short Fiction, Pank, Guernica Daily, and The Tusculum Review, and her anthology publications include pieces in Love and Profanity: A Collection of True, Tortured, Wild, Hilarious, Concise, and Intense Tales of Teenage Life and The Anthology of Appalachian Ecocriticism and Nature Writing.
-Sarah Beth was a recipient of the Olive B. O’Connor Fellowship at Colgate University in 2009.
+Her literary journal publications include pieces in Brevity, Wigleaf: (Very) Short Fiction, Pank, Guernica Daily, and Superstition Review, and her anthology publications include pieces in Love and Profanity: A Collection of True, Tortured, Wild, Hilarious, Concise, and Intense Tales of Teenage Life and Where the Sweet Water Flows: Contemporary Appalachian Nature Writing.
+Sarah Beth was a recipient of the Olive B. O'Connor Fellowship at Colgate University in 2009.
 She serves as nonfiction editor for the Cimarron Review.

 Lisa Lewis was educated at the Iowa Writers Workshop (MFA) and the University of Houston (PhD).
 She has received awards from the American Poetry Review, Crazyhorse, and the Missouri Review, as well as a Pushcart Prize, and her poems appear in two editions of Best American Poetry.
 Her books are The Unbeliever (Brittingham Prize), Silent Treatment (National Poetry Series), Story Box (Poetry West Chapbook Contest), Vivisect (New Issues Press), Burned House with Swimming Pool (Dream Horse Press), winner of the American Poetry Journal prize, and The Body Double, forthcoming in 2015 as a winner of the Georgetown Review Poetry Manuscript Contest.
 In 2011 she was awarded a fellowship from the National Endowment for the Arts.
 She serves as poetry editor of the Cimarron Review.